Nature park Fanes-Senes-Braies

 Dolomites UNESCO World Heritage

-The nature park Fanes-Senes-Braies (Dolomites UNESCO World Heritage) comprises an area of over 25,000 hectares across the parishes of Badia, Braies, Dobbiaco, La Valle, Marebbe and Valdaora.
-It is framed by the Val Pusteria valley to the North and the South Tyrolean border to the South.
-Its Western regions extend almost as far as the Val Badia valley.
-The Val di Landro valley forms the Eastern border to the Sesto Dolomites with the 3 Peaks nature park.
+The nature park Fanes-Senes-Prags (Dolomites UNESCO World Heritage) covers an area of over 25,000 hectares spread across the municipalities of Abtei/Badia, Prags/Braies, Toblach/Dobbiaco, Wengen/La Valle, St. Vigil/Marebbe and Olang/Valdaora.
+It is framed by the Pustertal valley to the north and the South Tyrolean border to the south.
+Its western regions extend almost as far as the Val Badia valley.
+The Landro valley forms the eastern border to the Sextner Dolomites with the 3 Peaks nature park.

 • 030-tvprags-sommer-kottersteger-210719-dji-0245